zilliztech/zdoc/docs/tutorials/limits-and-restrictions/limits.md

 |  Dedicated cluster 12 - 20 CUs                       |  8 MB/s                                  |
 |  Dedicated cluster >= 24 CUs                         |  12 MB/s                                 |

 When upserting data, include all schema-defined fields.
-Exclude the primary key if the collection has AutoID enabled.

 To make upserted entities immediately retrievable in searches and queries, consider changing the consistency level in the search or query requests to **Strong**.
 Read [Consistency Level](./consistency-level) for more.